Victorpagotto/car-shop-mongo-project/README.md

 -----------------------

 <h3 align="center">How to Install</h3>
-<p align="justify">In order to use this API on your computer, you will need to have both Node.js and the MySQL database server installed, having them working properly.
-Fill in the system variables in the .env, removing the .example, thus making them active through the dotenv library by the project.
-Before starting the project, install the dependencies with "npm install" and then use the standard "npm start" command.
-There is available, in the src/db folder, a file to generate a database with the project's structure.</p>
+<p align="justify">To use this API, clone the repository and, inside its folder, run the npm install command.
+If you want to use a local mongoDB database, change "env.example" to .env and insert the correct URL, then use the command "npm run dev".
+If you don't have a local database, you can use the command "docker-compose up -d" to start the API with mongoDB database as a docker container.</p>

 -----------------------